-Under our articles of incorporation, or charter, our Board is to consist of at least nine members, with the specific number fixed by our bylaws, as amended from time to time.
-Our bylaws have set the number of our directors at 10 members, and we currently have 10 members serving on our Board.
+Under our articles of incorporation, or charter, our Board must consist of at least nine members, with the specific number fixed by our bylaws, as amended from time to time.
+Our bylaws were amended in August 2020 to set the number of our directors at 11 members, and we currently have 11 members serving on our Board.

 Our charter provides that the members of our Board are to be divided into three classes.
 Our Board currently consists of three Class I directors (Messrs.
 Dennis M. Love, Clyde C. Tuggle and E. Jenner Wood III), four Class II directors (Messrs.
-Thomas C. Chubb III, John R. Holder, Stephen S. Lanier, and Clarence H. Smith) and three Class III directors (Ms. Helen Ballard, Mr. Thomas C. Gallagher and Ms. Virginia A. Hepner).
-The terms of our Class I directors expire at the 2020 annual meeting, while the terms of our Class II directors and Class III directors expire in 2021 and 2022, respectively.
+Thomas C. Chubb III, John R. Holder, Stephen S. Lanier and Clarence H. Smith), three Class III directors (Ms. Helen Ballard, Mr. Thomas C. Gallagher and Ms. Virginia A. Hepner), and Mr. Milford W. McGuirt.
+Mr. McGuirt was appointed by our Board to fill the vacancy created by the increase in the size of our Board in August 2020.
+The terms of our Class II directors expire at the 2021 annual meeting, while the terms of our Class III directors and Class I directors expire in 2022 and 2023, respectively.

 Our Board has unanimously nominated each of Messrs.
-Dennis M. Love, Clyde C. Tuggle and E. Jenner Wood III, who are currently Class I directors, for reelection at the annual meeting, each to serve for a three year term expiring in 2023 and until his respective successor is elected and qualified.
+Thomas C. Chubb III, John R. Holder, Stephen S. Lanier and Clarence H. Smith, who are currently Class II directors, for re-election at the annual meeting, each to serve for a three year term expiring in 2024 and until his respective successor is elected and qualified, and Mr. Milford W. McGuirt for election as a Class III director at the annual meeting, to serve for a one year term expiring in 2022 and until his successor is elected and qualified.